Nutty

 Mortgage brokers and advisors

 If you're not sure where to find one, check out Tembo¹, they've got award-winning service, and will guarantee to find you the best mortgage deal.
 You'll also get 50% off their fees with Nuts About Money.
+Habito is another great option and they are free to use!

 Use a mortgage calculator

-If you’re just looking for a quick indication of how much you can borrow, you can use a mortgage calculator.
+If you’re just looking for a quick indication of how much you can borrow, you can use our mortgage calculator.
 Our favourite one is Tembo’s mortgage calculator¹ – it’s super fast, and will show you options to borrow even more.

 Note: mortgage calculators will just give you a rough idea about how much you can borrow.
 There is a bit more to it, and each mortgage lender can be a bit different when it comes to their borrowing criteria (technically called an affordability assessment).
 Let’s run through what could impact your mortgage borrowing.